sexual abuse hypnosis

 In this case, when I started digging, the most horrific story of family violence and abuse emerged.
 My client grew up in an ethnic minority household.
 Everything was deeply religious, and secretive, and closed to outsiders.

 She described growing up in a family where her mother was mentally unstable.
 Nothing and nobody was ever good enough for her mother.
 Her mother was totally wrapped up in herself.
 She had no interest in the children.
-As a little girl my client felt rejected and worthless, and was constantly told "Shut up and be quiet.
-Stop making it all about you!"

 Inter-generational abuse revealed